 Scoring your Credit - How's your FICO?

-Because our society is so computer-driven, it should come as no surprise that your ability to repay your mortgage boils down to one number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary, the differences aren't huge; each agency uses the following to build a score:
+While these methods vary, the differences aren't huge; each agency uses the following to build your score:

-- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are weighted slightly differently depending on the formula being used.
 The result is one number.
 FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Typical home buyers probably find their credit scores falling above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.